aryasagar4/ai-external-failure-prediction/README.md

 # FailGuard AI - AI External Failure Prediction System

-## Overview
+## Introduction

-External product failures such as warranty claims, service complaints, and product recalls often occur after the issue has already affected many customers.
-This results in significant financial losses, regulatory issues, and damage to brand reputation.
+External product failures such as warranty claims, service complaints, and product recalls are often detected only after the issue has affected a large number of customers.
+These late detections lead to high financial losses, regulatory challenges, and damage to brand reputation.

-This project builds an **AI-powered early warning system** that analyzes warranty claims, service tickets, and manufacturing defect data to detect early patterns of product failure and predict high-risk product batches before widespread failures occur.
+This project introduces an AI-powered early warning system that analyzes warranty claims, service tickets, and manufacturing defect data to detect early signals of product failures.

-The system provides a **real-time dashboard, AI root cause analysis, and automated alerts** to enable proactive recalls and design improvements.
+By applying machine learning models, AI-driven root cause analysis, and real-time monitoring dashboards, the system predicts high-risk product batches before widespread failures occur, enabling proactive decision-making such as recalls, product improvements, and preventive maintenance.

 ---

-## Problem Statement

-External failures like warranty claims and recalls cause major financial and reputational damage, but are usually detected too late.

 ### Current Challenges